PaulESantos/RDataScience/21_Intro_IPMs.md

 Note that we use NAs for missing or non-applicable data rather than 0 or some other indicator because this causes them to be automatically excluded from r's regression functions.

-The model we'll build takes the general form
+The model we'll build takes the general form (note that equations may not render in all browsers)

 $ n[z',t+1]=\int{ ( P[z',z]+ F[z',z] ) n[z,t] dz} $

 where z' is size at time t+1 and z is size at time t.
 P is the growth/survival kernel and F is the fecundity kernel. these will be decomposed further as:

 $ P[z',z]=growth[z',z] * survival[z] $

 $ F[z',z]=floweringProbability[z] * seedsPerIndividual[z] * establishmentProbability * recruitSize[z'] $

 We'll begin building the regressions for each of these vital rates in the next section.